CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 # Spike User Stories

-- A user needs the devices to react to triggering events config file so that the user can define them conditions (BUGGY)
+- A user needs motion sensors to react to triggering events so that the user can define conditions for them (TODO)

-Estimate: 10 hours
+Estimate: 3 hours

-Note: Control conditions to work in device class

 ### Completed